sioanis/react-redux-web-app/README.md

 ## Improvements

 Would need to deal with pagination and search, so it is not boggled by large api call.
+Also, to integrate the three test scenarios.